 The best way to request transcripts for Arts and Science students is through your Dal Online account.
 These transcripts are processed at the Dal Registrar's Office in the Henry Hicks Building.
-For Journalism transcripts, please email the King's Registrar's Office for guidance or submit the transcript request form under "Academic Forms & Transcripts" section of ukings.ca
+For Journalism transcripts, please contact the King's Registrar's Office for guidance.